Resources, Applications and Techniques

 The results can viewed through one of several column sets,

-such as Basic Data and Weed Data Export.
+such as Basic Data or Weed Data Export.

-As a member of a Weed Manager organization,
+As a member of a Weed Manager group,

 there are additional column sets are available,

-one for each of the data collection forms that your organization uses.
+one for each of the data collection forms that your group uses.

 By choosing a column set that corresponds to one